 When a user sends a sticker to the LINE Official Account, the package ID and sticker ID of the sent sticker will be sent as a Webhook message event.

 We don't disclose the mechanism to get the image of the sent sticker using the sticker ID included in the received Webhook event.
-We provide this service only when our Technology Partner (opens new window) (only available in Japanese) creates a chat tool (CRM tool, etc.) that allows direct interaction with the user, or when LINE deems it appropriate.
+We provide this service only when our Technology Partner (opens new window) (only available in Japanese) creates a chat tool (CRM tool, etc.) that allows direct interaction with the user, or when LY Corporation deems it appropriate.
 Contact our representative for details.

 # Sending LINE emojis